RonNewcomb/uif/README.md

 * The toy operates naïvely: instead of loading the app, it only loads components as it hits them in the HTML.
 Preloading [at least some of] them via a manifest listing the files would be more performant.

-After git cloning and `npm install`, just `npm run start`.
+After git cloning and `npm install`, just `npm run compile` and `npm run serve`.
 Bring up the F12 console in the browser to look around.